 ZGN-1061 acts through potent inhibition of MetAP2, an enzyme that modulates the activity of key cellular processes that control metabolism.
 MetAP2 inhibitors work, at least in part, by directing MetAP2 binding to cellular stress and growth factor mediators, thereby reducing the tone of signals that drive lipid synthesis by the liver and fat storage throughout the body.
 In this manner, MetAP2 inhibition serves the purpose of re-establishing balance to the ways the body stores and metabolizes fat and glucose.
-MetAP2 inhibitors reduce the production of new fatty acid molecules by the liver and help convert stored fats into useful energy, while reducing hunger.
-In animal models that mimic aspects of type 2 diabetes, these processes lead to improvement of glycemic control independent of weight loss.
+MetAP2 inhibitors reduce the production of new fatty acid molecules by the liver and help convert stored fats into useful energy, while stimulating use of glucose and fats as an energy source.
+In the setting of type 2 diabetes, these processes lead to improvement of glycemic control.

-ZGN-1061 was discovered by our researchers as part of a multi-year campaign to identify novel compounds for development in the treatment of type 2 diabetes, and that avoided limiting preclinical safety concerns observed with beloranib, including teratogenicity and effects on testicular function.
-To date, the compound has similar efficacy, potency, and range of activity in animal models as beloranib, but displays highly differentiated properties and improved safety margins in preclinical studies, supporting the value of the compound as a more highly optimized MetAP2 inhibitor.
-Further, the compound displays improved safety margins in non-clinical safety studies relative to beloranib for effects on coagulation in dogs, an effect that correlates with reduced impact on endothelial cell proliferation in vitro.
+ZGN-1258 was also discovered by our researchers as part of a multi-year campaign to identify novel compounds that avoided limiting nonclinical safety concerns observed with our first-generation compound.
+ZGN-1258 has similar potency, and range of desired pharmacological activities in animal models as other MetAP2 inhibitors, including beloranib.
+However, ZGN-1258 displays broadly improved safety margins in nonclinical studies, supporting the value of the compound as a more highly optimized drug product candidate.